piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 Selects the time of the data fits and return fits files with the corrected time values.

-XMM_data_selector also selects the XMM Newton PI channel values and return a fits file with this for a faster use by another programs.
+XMM_data_selector also selects the XMM-Newton PI channel values and return a fits file with this for a faster use by another programs.

 This programs plot the Z^{2} and the EF statistics variation with a range of frequencies to search the correct frequency.